 An overview of our

 We aim to integrate our sustainability vision into the long-term strategic business plan.
-This is why, in 2019 we identified five priorities in relation to each of our stakeholder groups
+We have identified five priorities in relation to each of our stakeholder groups.

 |Stakeholder group||Sustainability priorities||Approach and progress|